LionSR/TeXRA/coauthor/README.md

 - Use a git client (e.g., Tower, GitHub Desktop) to track diffs in your git-tracked paper/lecture note folders.
 - Install a full, complete, and local TeX Live distribution to use latexdiff, latexindent, and latexdiff-vc.

-## Tasks and Prompts
+## agents and Prompts

-CoAuthor's tasks are defined in the `tasks` directory.
-Each task typically has its own Python script and associated prompt files.
+CoAuthor's agents are defined in the `agents` directory.
+Each Agent typically has its own Python script and associated prompt files.
 Here's how the structure works:

-### Task Structure
+### Agent Structure

-- Each task is usually defined in a separate Python file in the `tasks` directory (e.g., `edit_tex.py`, `edit_lecture.py`, `merge.py`).
+- Each Agent is usually defined in a separate Python file in the `agents` directory (e.g., `edit_tex.py`, `edit_lecture.py`, `merge.py`).
-- These Python files define the main logic for each task, including argument parsing, file handling, and interaction with the AI model.
+- These Python files define the main logic for each Agent, including argument parsing, file handling, and interaction with the AI model.
-- Associated prompt files (e.g., system prompts, user prompts) are stored in XML format in subdirectories within the `tasks` directory, named after the task (e.g., `tasks/article`, `tasks/lecture`).
-These XML files contain the prompts that guide the AI model in generating outputs for the task.
+- Associated prompt files (e.g., system prompts, user prompts) are stored in XML format in subdirectories within the `agents` directory, named after the Agent (e.g., `agents/article`, `agents/lecture`).
+These XML files contain the prompts that guide the AI model in generating outputs for the Agent.

-### Adding New Tasks
+### Adding New agents

-To add a new task:
+To add a new Agent:

-1. Create a new Python file in the `tasks` directory (e.g., `new_task.py`).
+1. Create a new Python file in the `agents` directory (e.g., `new_agent.py`).
-2. Define the task logic, following the structure of existing tasks.
+2. Define the Agent logic, following the structure of existing agents.
-3. Create a new subdirectory in `tasks` for your task's prompt files (e.g., `tasks/new_task`).
+3. Create a new subdirectory in `agents` for your Agent's prompt files (e.g., `agents/new_agent`).
 4. Add necessary prompt files in XML format (e.g., `prompts.xml`).
-5. Update the CLI interface in `coauthor/cli.py` to include your new task.
+5. Update the CLI interface in `coauthor/cli.py` to include your new Agent.

 ### Modifying Prompts

 To modify existing prompts:

-1. Navigate to the appropriate subdirectory in `tasks` (e.g., `tasks/article` for article-related tasks).
+1. Navigate to the appropriate subdirectory in `agents` (e.g., `agents/article` for article-related agents).
 2. Edit the relevant XML prompt files (e.g., `prompts.xml`).
-3. Your changes will be automatically picked up by the task scripts when they load the prompts.
+3. Your changes will be automatically picked up by the Agent scripts when they load the prompts.

-Remember to follow the existing XML structure and conventions when adding new tasks or modifying prompts.
+Remember to follow the existing XML structure and conventions when adding new agents or modifying prompts.
 This ensures consistency and makes it easier for others to understand and maintain the codebase.

 ### Prompt Inheritance

 CoAuthor supports a hierarchical structure for prompts, allowing child prompts to inherit from parent prompts.
-This feature promotes code reuse and makes it easier to create specialized versions of existing tasks.
+This feature promotes code reuse and makes it easier to create specialized versions of existing agents.
 Here's how it works:

-1. In the child XML file, use the `inherits` attribute in the `<task>` tag to specify the parent task.
+1. In the child XML file, use the `inherits` attribute in the `<Agent>` tag to specify the parent Agent.
 2. The child prompt will inherit all settings and prompts from the parent.
 3. You can override or add to the inherited content in the child prompt file.